twinnydotdev/twinny/README.md

 Twinny is configured to use Ollama by deafult.
 Therefore, when installing the twinny extension in Visual Studio Code, it will automatically prompt and guide you through the installation of Ollama using two default small models `codellama:7b-instruct` for chat and `codellama:7b-code` for "fill in the middle" completions.

-If you already have Ollama installed or you want to use llama.cpp instead, you can cancel the automatic setup of Ollama and proceed to update the values inside twinny extension settings to point to your existing models and server.
+If you already have Ollama installed or you want to use llama.cpp or LM Studio instead, you can cancel the automatic setup of Ollama and proceed to update the values inside twinny extension settings to point to your existing models and server.
+At this point it's a good idea to set `Disable Server Checks` option to true which this will disable the checks on startup.

 You can find the settings inside the extension sidebar by clicking the gear icon inside the twinny sidebar or by searching for `twinny` in the extensions search bar.

-The main values which need to be updated to switch between Ollama and llama.cpp are:

-- `apiHostname` - The url to your Ollama or llama.cpp server (default: localhost)
-- `apiPath` - The API path which defaults to `/api/generate` for Ollama and `/completion` for llama.cpp (See llama.cpp docs or Ollama docs).
-- `apiPort` - The port of your Ollama (default 11434) or llama.cpp server (default 8080)
+When choosing an API provider the port and API path names will be updated automatically based on the provider you choose to use.

 If you are using llama.cpp - The twinny settings for FIM model name and Chat model name will be ignored, as this should already be configured when running the llama.cpp server.